adxptived/Autobilling/README.md

 Open **Settings** from the popup to configure:

 - compact card view by default
-- live BIN lookup on/off
+- live BIN lookup on/off; enabling it requests optional access to `lookup.binlist.net`
+- session-only generated card/profile/history storage
+- automatic history expiry after 15 minutes, 1 hour, 24 hours, or manual clearing only
 - default billing profile
 - custom billing profile fields
 - history clearing

 ## Privacy

-Autobilling stores generated data and settings locally in browser extension storage.
+Autobilling stores settings locally in browser extension storage.
+Generated card/profile/history data is stored locally by default, or in session-only storage when that setting is enabled.

-The only external request is optional BIN lookup:
+The only external request is optional BIN lookup.
+The permission for this host is optional and is requested only when live BIN lookup is enabled:

 - service: `lookup.binlist.net`
 - sent value: BIN prefix only, for example `515462`